 The tower, built with 370,000 bricks made by the Patent Brick Company of San Rafael, California, is double walled for insulation and dampness protection.
-One story, which has circulated for years, tells of a workman falling from the scaffolding into the hallow between the masonry walls where his body could not be retrieved.
+One story, which has circulated for years, tells of a workman falling from the scaffolding into the hallow space between the masonry walls where his body could not be retrieved.
 A fine story, and perhaps an explanation for the station’s purported ghost, but records show no workers were killed during construction.
-Strong winds did blow one worker off the cliff, but amazingly, his oils skins acted somewhat like a parachute and he only received minor injuries.
+Strong winds did blow one worker off the bluffs near the construction site, but amazingly, his oils skins acted somewhat like a parachute and he only received minor injuries.

-The lighting of the Barbier & Fenestre first-order Fresnel lens was delayed eight months when three of the sixteen wooden crates, filled with pieces of the lantern room, were lost at sea.
+The keepers’ dwelling was finished in September 1872, and the lighthouse was ready to receive its lantern room around the end of the year when it was discovered that three of the sixteen wooden crates filled with pieces of the lantern room had been lost at sea.
 The captain of the vessel carrying the cargo ordered the crates tossed overboard as his vessel was “in stress of weather.”
-Finally, after almost two years of toil, the tower’s fixed white light, produced by a four-wick lamp fueled by lard oil, shone for the first time on August 20, 1873.
-The first head keeper, Fayette Crosby, lived in a two-story duplex, constructed seventy feet east of the lighthouse, and had served from 1857 to 1860 as keeper of Umpqua River Lighthouse.
-His two assistants at Yaquina Head shared the other side of the duplex.
+Finally, after almost two years of toil, the tower’s fixed white light, produced by a Barbier & Fenestre first-order Fresnel lens and a four-wick, lard-oil lamp, shone for the first time on August 20, 1873.
+Fayette Crosby, the first head keeper, lived in half of the two-story duplex, constructed seventy feet east of the lighthouse, while his two assistants shared the other side.
+Prior to his arrival at Yaquina Head, Keeper Crosby had served from 1857 to 1860 as keeper of Umpqua River Lighthouse and from 1869 to 1870 as an assistant keeper at Cape Arago Lighthouse.

 This is ... an exposed headland where violent gusts of wind are not infrequent.
 The soil near the upper surface is very friable and is filled with gravel and small pebbles.
 During squalls the face of the cliff is swept by the winds and great quantities of sand and gravel are lifted from their beds and driven against the buildings, injuring the shutters and breaking the glass.
 To screen the station in a moderate degree against this influence a close board fence about 8 feet high was built, in August, around the crest of the bluff close up to the margin, to arrest as far as practicable the flight of the gravel and throw it back upon the beach below.
 It has worked very satisfactorily.
 In January, the roof of the dwelling was greatly injured, the fences were blown down, the pickets broken off, and the displaced material scattered, drift-like, over the station.
 In October and January, sea-fowls broke, in the nighttime, several panes of glass in the lantern.